sheerenbiol/Lbra_Ne/README.md

 G-PhoCS analyses were done in R version 4.0.5.
 Information on the Session and the packages can be found in: *gphocs_Rsession.txt*

 ## MSMC2

-## Points to elaborate on:
+R script is available for the downstream visualization of the MSMC2 output.

-- Data to run G-phocs is added.
+Script:
-- script and functions for downstream analyses in R are provided.
+- *MSMC2_plotting.R*

-- Data is an subset of the entire data that is analysed
+Data for the visualization is provided in the *MSMC2_Data* folder.
-	- only used on 1 subset of individuals and two models (No migration and bi-directional)
+Scripts should be able to run as is.

-	- Perhaps only a few or ALL chromosomes are added.
+MSMC2 analyses were done in R version 4.0.5.
+Information on the session and the packages can be found in: *msmc2_Rsession.txt*